Bombshell Study Calls Astronomical Theories of the Nebra Sky Disk “Obsolete”

-The Nebra Sky Disc was discovered in 1999 by two amateur treasure hunters illegally using a metal detector in Ziegelroda Forest, Saxony-Anhalt, Germany.
-It had been ritually buried in a prehistoric enclosure atop a hill (the Mittelberg), along with two precious swords, two axes, two spiral arm-rings and one bronze chisel.
-The enclosure is oriented in such a way that the sun seems to set every solstice behind the Brocken, the highest peak of the Harz Mountains, some 80 km to the north-west.
+Reports say it had been ritually buried in a prehistoric enclosure atop a hill (the Mittelberg), along with two precious swords, two axes, two spiral arm-rings and one bronze chisel (more on those artifacts in a moment).
+The enclosure is oriented in such a way that the sun seems to set every solstice behind the Brocken, the highest peak of the Harz Mountains, some 80 km (49.71 miles) to the north-west.
 The surrounding area is known to have been settled since the Neolithic, and Ziegelroda Forest is said to contain around 1,000 barrows.

 According to an initial analysis of trace elements by x-ray fluorescence by E. Pernicka, then at the University of Freiberg, the copper originated at Bischofshofen in Austria, while the gold was thought to be from the Carpathian Mountains.
 However, a more recent analysis found that the gold used in the first phase was from the river Carnon in Cornwall.
 The tin content of the bronze was also from Cornwall.

 The scientific studies of the Nebra hoard, as it is generally, but perhaps incorrectly known, are probably among the most thorough ever carried out on any archaeological find in Europe.
 Study began when the objects were first impounded in 2002 and continued until the end of 2007.

 Bronze Age swords, axes and arm-rings allegedly found together with the Nebra Sky Disk.
 Condition before the finds were handed over to the Landesmuseum Halle.
 The correspondence of the photos with the originals was notarized on 25.1.2002.
 (Photo: Hildegard Burri-Bayer/ Archäologische Informationen )